Bilal-250/Projects/README.md

 Analysis Performed

 SQL
-- Aggregated team performance across seasons
+- Identified title winners and how many titles each club has won
-- Identified title winners and top 4 finishes
+- Found the best and worst single seasons by points and goals
-- Analysed points distribution and goal statistics
+- Analysed top 4 finishes and relegation trends across 30 seasons
-- Calculated year-over-year changes in points and position
+- Compared clubs head to head using self-joins (e.g. champion vs runner-up each season)
-- Evaluated league competitiveness using points gaps
+- Filtered and aggregated data to answer specific questions about club and season performance

 Tableau
 - Built interactive dashboards to explore team performance